RV Park Wi-Fi Hotspot Equipment

 Most campgrounds that have trees, or other obstructions in the park, and have an area of more than 1 acre will need a WiFi booster or RV park WiFi range extender.
 Basically this means you will use the bath house, or maintenance shop on the property (power required), and install another high power access point.
 We will configure this access point to "repeat", or "boost" the signal coming from the main office.
 Typically this is done by means of a wireless repeater, or for faster, higher quality results, we connect these remote locations using a wireless bridge kit.
 Either way, for larger coverage areas where more than 1 access point is needed for good Wi-Fi service, an RV Park Wi-Fi booster is used.

-The fastest way to get started on your new RV Park wireless solution is to email us the address or aerial view of your campground.
+The fastest way to get started on your new RV Park wireless wifi solution is to email us the address or aerial view of your campground.
 This can be from Google Earth, Bing, Yahoo Maps, or just a picture you have of the park map.
-You can send that image, or link to email@example.com.
+You can send that image, or link to firstname.lastname@example.org.
 If you would rather discuss your options over the phone...call us, we have techs that can assist you every step of the way.
 Toll Free: 877-209-5152

 To Get Started: